mirationInsightPreprocessing/UcmBatCsvTarAndCdrPreProcessingScript/cdrfgzip/README.md

 **Case 3** -
 * run with CDR path only after Case 2:
-  In this test, no other options are specified besides input CDR path,  the run configuration from last run will be use: the new combined CDR gzip will be in same output folder with maxlines 100 per file.
+  In this test, no other options are specified besides the input CDR path,  the run configuration from the last run will be used: the new combined CDR gzip will be in the same output folder with max lines 100 per file.
   $ ls Temp
   combined_filtered_cdr_2023-06-03_07_34_15.946318.csv.gz  combined_filtered_cdr_2023-06-17_07_57_03.960705.csv.gz  combined_filtered_cdr_2023-06-18_09_09_06.180277.csv.gz
 * Syntax: